tamiespinosa/Election_Analysis/README.md

 ## <a name="Results"></a>Results

 The results of this election are as follow.
-To verify the information provided, access the Election Analysis.
+To verify the information provided, access the Election Analysis [[1]](#1).

 * In this election a total of 369,711 votes were counted.